h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 When using PSKs, administrators SHOULD use PSKs of at least 24 octets, generated using a source of cryptographically secure random numbers.
 Implementers needing a secure random number generator should see {{RFC8937}} for for further guidance.
 PSKs are not passwords, and administrators should not try to manually create PSKs.

-In order to guide implementors and adminis, we give an example commands below which generates random PSKs.
+In order to guide implementers and administrators, we give example commands below which generate random PSKs from a locally secure source.
 While some commands may not work on some systems one of the commands should succeed.
 The intent here is to document a concise and simple example of creating PSKs which are both secure, and humanly manageable.
 This document does not mandate that the PSKs follow this format, or any other format.

 ~~~~
 openssl rand -base64 16